EmilStenstrom/django-components/README.md

 ]
 ```

-Note: slots content are automatically escaped by default to prevent XSS attacks.
+Note: Slots content are automatically escaped by default to prevent XSS attacks.
 To disable escaping, set `escape_slots_content=False` in the `render_to_response` method.
 If you do so, you should make sure that any content you pass to the slots is safe, especially if it comes from user input.

 If you're planning on passing an HTML string, check Django's use of [`format_html`](https://docs.djangoproject.com/en/5.0/ref/utils/#django.utils.html.format_html) and [`mark_safe`](https://docs.djangoproject.com/en/5.0/ref/utils/#django.utils.safestring.mark_safe).